Get a glimpse of what’s happening at the Maui Derm NP+PA Fall meeting in Nashville, Tennessee

 Dr. Hawkes provides an overview of the difference between chronic and acute urticaria, then further differentiated chronic urticaria as being spontaneous or attributable to a

-Dr. Shaw discusses type 1 interferon antagonism as a promising treatment avenue for two connective tissue diseases—recalcitrant cutaneous lupus and dermatomyositis.
+Dr. Katharina Shaw explores type 1 interferon antagonism as a promising treatment for recalcitrant cutaneous lupus and dermatomyositis, offering new insights into managing these challenging

 Dr. Zirwas shares how to best explain environmental triggers of AD to patients who experience disease onset later in life.